tomcl/HowToUseGitTJWC/README.md

 * Go to History tab. click on the commit you want.
-* Look for 7 digit string at top of Github Desktop above the list of changed files.
+* Look for the 7 digit string at top of Github Desktop above the list of changed files.

 There are other ways to specify commit, e.g. `HEAD~n` means the commit n commits away from the current HEAD (this may not be unique, if there have been merges, in which case the 1st of the matching commits is used).
 In a linear commit history `HEAD~n` is an unambiguous way to select a past commit.